Nooo, traumatized by Twinkies!

 I’ve come a long long way since I was Amber’s age here but its still excruciating to think other people might know your motivations.
 I’ve avoided bathroom breaks, not buying what I want in stores, not asking waiters for things, never letting people know I like them, panicking about making phone calls… all for this reason.
 So thanks for putting it into words, I’ve never been able to.

-(12 years later and people actually think I’m this confident, outgoing person; anxiety issues are a bitch but you can overcome them)
+(12 years later and people actually think I’m this confident, outgoing person; anxiety issues are a bongo but you can overcome them)

 I’m mostly glad at least one other person knows what it means.
 I was worried I’d get blank stares.
 This was my childhood.